hackfleisch1337/Hirsch3D_Release_v1.0/README.md

 ## About
 The Hirsch 3D Renderengine is a Gameengine Library for C++.
 It supports rendering OBJ files with textures, materials and normalmaps.
+This is the release version.
+For the source code see the [Development Version](https://github.com/hackfleisch1337/Hirsch3D_Develop_Version).
 ## License
 ---
 ## MIT Licence *(Modified)*